-Airport: Cologne-Bonn Airport (CGN) is also known as Konrad Adenauer Airport and is 10 miles from the city centre.
+Nearest airport: Cologne-Bonn Airport (CGN) is also known as Konrad Adenauer Airport and is 10 miles from the city centre.

 Otherwise known as ‘Florence on the Elbe’, Dresden sits majestically alongside the River Elbe.

-The city’s skyline is full of spires, towers and domes so it’s difficult to imagine it was wiped out during the Allied bombings of 1945.
+The city’s skyline is full of spires, towers and domes so it’s difficult to imagine that it was wiped out during the Allied bombings of 1945.
 The most famous reconstruction in the city centre is the baroque dome of Dresden Frauenkirche.

 The baroque style Old Town (Altstadt) and contrasting New Town help make Dresden a fascinating place to visit.
 Sightseeing highlights include: medieval Stolpen Fortress featuring a prison and torture chamber; Church of Our Lady (Frauenkirche) dating back to the 18th century; Grünes Gewölbe (Green Volt Museum) the 12th century Residenzschloss (Dresden Royal Palace); baroque Zwinger Palace; and the beautifully landscaped Grosser Garten (Great Garden) and zoo.

-Airport: Dresden International Airport (DRS) is situated in Klotzsche, a district 6 miles from the city centre.
+Nearest airport: Dresden International Airport (DRS) is situated in Klotzsche, a district 6 miles from the city centre.